ynojima/guideline/source_en/ArchitectureInDetail/Utilities/JodaTime.rst

     .. warning::

-        For the sake of simplicity, this sample code includes all the logic in the processing method of Controller, but in real scenario, this logic should be delegated to Helper classes to improve maintainability.
+        For the sake of simplicity, this sample code includes all the logic in the handler method of Controller, but in real scenario, this logic should be delegated to Helper classes to improve maintainability.

 |